 Spring isn’t the hottest season, but with temperature changes worldwide, we are noticing that some days are hitting us with more heat than expected.

 On warmer days, make sure to test the pavement before letting Fido walk on it, and always come prepared with water.
-Make sure that on longer walks to seek plenty of breaks in the shade and look for signs of your dog overheating.
+Make sure that on longer walks, seek plenty of breaks in the shade and look for signs of your dog overheating.

 The best part of Spring sees a pop of colour blossom into the previously grey and dark atmosphere.
 There is no doubt that you and your canine companion will get to enjoy the great outdoors much more over the next few months, be it in your own garden or down the local park.